Developing your ukulele “chops”!

 Strength, independence, coordination and endurance need to be developed for the both the right and left hand, regardless whether using a pick or fingerstyle, or the hybrid technique of pick and fingers.

-All aspects of right and left hand technique can developed through a series of graduated exercises to develop your finger strength, independence, coordination and endurance.
-This mechanical emphasis is just the beginning.
+All aspects of right and left hand technique can developed through a series of graduated exercises to develop this strength, independence, coordination and endurance.
+The mechanical emphasis is just the beginning.
 Once you have a grip on the physical skills, you graduate into musical technique.
 Scales, arpeggios, intervals and sequences are all explored through the six essential fingering principles.
 The goal of these studies is to give you the control you need to play what you hear.

 The right hand, for right hand players and left hand for left hand players, is responsible for getting the strings moving – No movement - no sound.